eligrey/libxdr/README.md

 var ftXDR = require('ft-xdr');
 ftXDR.addTo(app, {
     routers: [optional array of routers to restrict cors headers to] (Default: app),
-    libUrl: Location of the client side xdr library to use.
-Can be a url or the string 'local', which will load the library from the same domain as the api (Default: //next.ft.com/assets/ft-xdr.js - if you're not using this module on a next FT site please don't use this default)
+    libUrl: Location of the server side xdr library to use.
+(Default: //next.ft.com/assets/ft-xdr/host.js - if you're not using this module on a next FT site please don't use this default)
 })

 ### In the client